predix/spring-jwt-validation-filter/README.md

-# spring-jwt-validation-filter

-This module provides two implementations of org.springframework.security.oauth2.provider.token.ResourceServerTokenServices for loading spring authentication based on a access token in a incoming request.

 ## LICENSE
 This project is licensed under Apache v2.

 # FastTokenServices
+This module provides an implementation of `org.springframework.security.oauth2.provider.token.ResourceServerTokenServices` for loading spring authentication based on a JWT access token in a incoming request.

-FastTokenServices is a replacement for the original RemoteTokenServices.
+FastTokenServices is a alternative for `org.springframework.security.oauth2.provider.token.RemoteTokenServices`.
 It is "fast" because it does not make calls to UAA’s /check_token endpoint every time it verifies a token.
 Instead, it uses UAA’s token signing key, fetched at startup, to verify the token.

 ## Usage
 To use FastTokenServices, update spring config and specify an exact list of trusted issuers.